 - EDHI 6700: Administrative Practicum in Higher Education

 - EDHI 8000: History of American Higher Education

 - EDHI 8200 - Institutional Research in Higher Education

 - EDHI 8600 - Assessment in Higher Education

-- EDHI 8700 - State Systems in Higher Education
+- EDHI 8700 - State Systems of Higher Education

 - EDHI 8910* - Quantitative Methods in Higher Education I

 - EDHI 8910L* - Quantitative Methods in Higher Education Lab

 - EDHI 8920 - Quantitative Methods in Higher Education II